retrixe/Area51/README.md

 ## Configuration
 Right now when you start it, it looks like a mock-up of the app.
 You can't configure it as of yet.
 # Development?
 You're welcome to throw some pull requests and issues at me.
-This is how this app is being developed.
+This is the application's development structure.
 ## Set up a development environment
 This guide requires you to know some basic command line commands, like how to navigate the filesystem.
 It requires the knowledge of how to download a GitHub repository (preferably using Git cloning) and some regular computer know-how.